deniskovalchuk/libftp/README.md

 #### Active mode

-- The client uses the control connection to send the server its own IP address and a port number where it will accept incoming data connections.
+- The client uses the control connection to send the server its own IP address and a port number where it will accept an incoming data connection.
-- The server uses this information to initiate and open a data connection to the client.
+- The server then uses this information to initiate and open the data connection to the client.

 #### Passive mode

-- The client uses the control connection to request the server's IP address and a port number where the server will accept incoming data connections.
+- The client uses the control connection to request the server's IP address and a port number where the server will accept an incoming data connection.
-- The client then uses this information to initiate and open a data connection to the server.
+- The client then uses this information to initiate and open the data connection to the server.

 This mode is useful in scenarios where the client is unable to accept incoming connections, such as when operating behind a firewall or NAT.